Olga Petrova: Career

-Born Muriel Harding in England, she moved to the United States and became a star of vaudeville using the stage name Olga Petrova.
+Petrova returned to theatre performance in 1914, and was offered a film contract, appearing first in The Tigress, directed by Alice Guy-Blaché, and then in a succession of silent films through 1917.
+She disliked playing weak female characters, and spending time idle when making films.
+She set up her own film company, and wrote for a number of periodicals.
 She starred in a number of films for Solax Studios and Metro Pictures, where she was usually given the role of a femme fatale.
 During her seven years in film, Petrova appeared in more than two dozen films and wrote the script for several others.
 Most of her films are now lost, including what she considered her best pictures, those directed by Maurice Tourneur.
 The Library of Congress Silent Feature Film Database indicates three of her films survive: The Vampire (1915), Extravagance (1916) and The Waiting Soul (1918).

-In 1913, she met local physician John Dillon Stewart in Indianapolis, Indiana, and quickly became engaged to be married.
-They married March 31 in Kansas City.
-Stewart moved his practice to New York City to be near her primary base of operations.
+She was a skilled self-publicist, and was described as "an extraordinarily strong and determined female," and as "highly eccentric".
+Both on stage and on screen, Petrova became noted for her insistence on portraying independent and free-thinking women with strong personalities.
+She said in 1918: "The only women I want to play are women who do things.
+I want to encourage women to do things – to take their rightful place in life."
+She also wrote that she preferred to play "the woman of today: a modern, quick thinking and wholly human woman".

-Petrova left the film industry in 1918 but continued to act in Broadway productions.
-During the 1920s, she wrote three plays and toured the U.S. with a theater troupe.
+She left the film industry in 1918 but continued to act in Broadway productions, including many performances at the prestigious Palace Theatre.
+During the 1920s, she wrote three plays, in which she starred; Hurricane dealt with birth control and What Do We Know? with spiritualism, both controversial subjects.
+She toured the U.S. with a theater troupe, before returning to vaudeville successfully in 1923.
 She also interviewed a number of prominent film stars on paid assignment for Shadowland magazine, Motion Picture Magazine, and Photoplay Journal, including Marion Davies, Mary Pickford, Theda Bara, Alla Nazimova, Norma Talmadge, Charlie Chaplin, Douglas Fairbanks, Sr., and Rudolf Valentino.

-In 1942, she published her autobiography Butter with My Bread.
-She has a star on the Hollywood Walk of Fame.
+Later life and death

 She made several visits to Saranac Lake, New York at the height of her fame at the request of theatrical agent William Morris.
 In the summer of 1921, she turned the first shovel of earth for a housing project sponsored by the chamber of commerce at a lot on Lake Street donated by Walter Jenkins.
-The Petrova School on Petrova Avenue bears her name.
+The Petrova School and Petrova Avenue bear her name.

+She retired to live in the south of France in the late 1920s.
+At the start of World War II, she returned to the U.S., and settled in Clearwater, Florida, with her second husband, Louis Willoughby.
+In 1942, she published her autobiography Butter with My Bread.

 Olga Petrova died in 1977 in Clearwater, Florida, aged 93.
 She had no children.

+She has a star on the Hollywood Walk of Fame.